ResourCes

 Consider the following questions when setting the mission and goals:

 Executive sponsorship is crucial to the success of ERGs.
-To gain buy-in, find executives or C-suite sponsors who have demonstrated commitments to DEI.
+To gain buy-in, find executives or C-suite sponsors who have demonstrated commitments to belonging.
 Ideally, although not required, these executives will identify with the group they are sponsoring.

 When asking an executive to sponsor your ERG, approach them with talking points and data that showcases how ERGs will positively impact your employees and the organization as a whole.
 Good thing you just read about the business case for ERGs!